microsoft/vscode-dev-containers/README.md

 Have a question or feedback?

-- Contribute or provide feedback for the [VS Code Remote Development extensions](https://github.com/Microsoft/vscode-remote-release/blob/master/CONTRIBUTING.md).
+- Contribute or provide feedback for the [VS Code Remote](https://github.com/Microsoft/vscode-remote-release/blob/master/CONTRIBUTING.md) extensions or [GitHub Codespaces](https://github.community/c/codespaces-beta).
 - Search [existing issues](https://github.com/Microsoft/vscode-dev-containers/issues) with dev container definitions or [report a problem](https://github.com/Microsoft/vscode-dev-containers/issues/new).
 - Contribute a [development container definition](CONTRIBUTING.md#contributing-dev-container-definitions) to the repository.